pbauermeister/dfd/doc/README.md

 ```
 ![Show all items](./show-all-items.svg)

-A `?` postfix to an item name indicates that the item shall be hidden if unused (i.e. not connected to anything).
+A `?` postfix to an item name indicates that, if unused (i.e. not connected to
+anything), the item shall be hidden.

 Here, *Process 3* is not rendered: